 Yet, despite all of that, Ryan has mostly backed Trump at every disgusting and shameful turn.

-Even when he was asked about Trump’s ridiculous claim that “millions” of people voted illegally in this election, Ryan took the cowardly approach by basically trying to blow off that our president-elect just used an asinine, unfounded conspiracy to claim that the entire 2016 election was tainted.
+Even when he was asked about Trump’s ridiculous claim that “millions” of people voted illegally in this election, Ryan took the cowardly approach by basically trying to blow off that our then president-elect just used an asinine, unfounded conspiracy to claim that the entire 2016 election was tainted.

 As I’ve said before, Ryan is a spineless hypocrite.